About Japanese Maple Trees: Acer palmatum and A. japonicum

 Some Japanese maple cultivars are well suited for container gardening, such as from the Dwarf group.
 Some Japanese maples, not necessary from the Dwarf group, are especially suitable for bonsai, which is a specialized technique where a tree or shrub is planted in a shallow container and trained to resemble its full size as if grown in its natural habitat.

-Where To Plant And Grow Japanese Maple Trees
+Where to Plant and Grow Japanese Maple Trees

 Japanese maple trees are adaptable to various soil conditions but thrive in moisture-retentive acidic soils.
 They prefer cool summers.
 And while some cultivars can tolerate full sun, especially the green varieties, their leaves can be prone to sunburn during scorching hot summers.
 Planted in a site with sun dappled afternoon shade can prevent this.